 Boom or recession, with scholarship or with a loan, USA continues to be the El Dorado for Indian students dreaming of studying abroad and starting an international career.
 But it can’t afford to be too complacent: Australia and other countries are gradually catching up.

 In 2014 and 2015, Australia aggressively campaigned to attract Indian students who had been turned away by the UK’s stricter immigration laws and turned off by attacks on Indians.
 The numbers say that it has succeeded: by early 2015, 48,000 Indian students were attending universities Down Under.
+As of 2017, it is estimated that Australia houses nearly 70,000 Indian students.

 Apart from these top destinations, other countries are also trying to charm Indian students.
 Among them are Germany, Singapore, Russia, and New Zealand, mainly, but France, Italy, and the Netherlands, too.
 Here’s a quick glance.